Chetan-raj/Keratoconus-Prediction-using-CNN-and-Regression/README.md

 This project was developed as part of our undergraduate thesis.
 It is a web application designed to assist medical practitioners in diagnosing Keratoconus, a non-inflammatory eye disorder.
-The frontend is integrated using Python Flask.